umbraco/nest-hydration-dotnet/.github/README.md

 # Nest Hydration for .NET

-A .Net implementation of the [Nest Hydration](https://github.com/CoursePark/NestHydrationJS) NodeJS library.
+A .NET implementation of the [NNestHydrationJS](https://github.com/CoursePark/NestHydrationJS) library.
+Credit goes to the creators and maintainers of that project for the idea and sample data.

 ## Introduction